Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Want to have your own shop or even launch an entire market?
 Do you want it to be publicly available or kept secret between a few individuals?

 On :term:`Particl Marketplace`, you can deploy as many :doc:`shops and markets <../guides/guide_mp_general_market_management>` as you wish.
 At all times, you stay in complete control of their associated data, their level of privacy, and accessibility.
-And to put icing on the cake, this all comes at no extra cost for you.
+And to put the icing on the cake, this all comes at no extra cost for you.

 You can use :term:`community markets <Community Market>` for almost anything.
 You can launch your own brand stores, markets for your online community, NFT markets, art galleries (bidding auctions), VIP or private stores, OTC desks, pop-up stores, and pretty much anything you can imagine.
 The possibilities are endless!